-Joseph S. Cantie (Chair) Ernesto Bautista III Carl T. Camden Alec C. Covington Tina M. Donikowski Mark A. Petrarca Nancy M. Taylor
+Joseph S. Cantie (Chair) Ernesto Bautista III Alec C. Covington Tina M. Donikowski Deirdre C. Drake (appointed January 1, 2023) Mark A. Petrarca Nancy M. Taylor

-Number of Meetings in 2021: 4
+Number of Meetings in 2022: 4

 Independence:

 - All members of the Audit Committee meet the independence standards and requirements of the NYSE and the SEC - The Board has determined that Directors Bautista, Cantie, Covington, Donikowski and Taylor qualify as "audit committee financial experts" as defined by SEC rules